 With Ellen Georgiou

-A gay man’s honest memoir of hardship, courage, community and kin in the Arab world and beyond.
+A gay man’s memoir of hardship, courage, community and kin in the Arab world and beyond.

 When Madian Al Jazerah came out to his Arab parents, his mother had one question.
 ‘Are you this?’ she asked, cupping her hand.
 ‘Or are you this?’ she motioned with a poking finger.
 If you’re the poker, she said, you aren’t a homosexual.

-As an adult Madian settled in Jordan, but he has left the country three times in fear of his life.
-He has moved around the world searching for acceptance and belonging, joining new communities in San Francisco and New York, yet always finding himself pulled back to Amman.
+Madian has searched for acceptance and belonging around the world, joining new communities in San Francisco, New York, Hawaii and Tunisia, yet always finding himself pulled back to Amman.
 This frank and moving memoir narrates his battles with adversity, racism and homophobia, and a rich life lived with humour, dignity and grace.

 Madian Al Jazerah is a Palestinian Jordanian who was born in Kuwait.
-In 1997 he opened Amman’s [email protected], the first internet cafe/bookstore in the Arab world.
-Since its founding he has been engaged in human rights work and LGBTQ activism.
+In 1997 he opened Amman’s Books@cafe, the first internet cafe/bookstore in the Arab world.
+Since its founding he has been engaged in human rights work and LGBTQI activism.